 Manual tuning versus AUTOTUNE¶

-For the very best performance with Plane you should perform a manual tune, perhaps starting with the values from autotune.
-The autotune system is designed as a conservative system to get reasonable values for most aircraft, it is not a “perfect tuner”, and manual tuning can result in better performance if you put the time and effort in.
-Autotune tunes the P gain directly, but sets the D and I gain conservatively based on the AUTOTUNE_LEVEL and value of the P gain.
+For the very best performance with Plane you can perform a manual tune, perhaps starting with the values from Autotune.
+The Autotune system is designed as a conservative system to get reasonable values for most aircraft, it is not a “perfect tuner”, and manual tuning can result in better performance if you put the time and effort in.
+But it requires using and analyzing log file results.

 It is still recommended that everyone start out with AUTOTUNE however.
 Correctly tuning an aircraft is not easy, and AUTOTUNE does better than the vast majority of users can do.
 So start with an AUTOTUNE and then explore the manual tuning guide starting from what AUTOTUNE produces if you want to push things further.

 Manually increasing the D gain can improve the accuracy of the roll and pitch response and make the plane less affected by gusts and turbulence.
 The optimum value for D gain for a high performance tune can be found by increasing the gain in small increments until the aircraft starts to oscillate.
 The gain should then be halved from the value that caused it to oscillate.
 The oscillations that are generated using this method can be large, so do not perform this step unless you are prepared to take manual control.
 It is recommended that D gain tuning is performed at lower throttle settings and airspeeds.

 If you adjust the I gain manually, then this also changes the value for P that is required to maintain the correct response, so adjusting the I gain is only recommended for advanced users.